bike touring in bulgaria

 Vitosha Mountains

 Are you more into MTB and off-road?
 Vitosha is definitely a place for you.
-Right around the corner from Sofia, you will find unspoiled nature and lots of adventurous trails.
-The route of the Vitosha 100 MTB race guarantees a lot of fun and great views.
+Right around the corner from Sofia, you will find unspoiled nature and many adventurous trails.
+The Vitosha 100 MTB race route guarantees great fun and great views.

 Botev Peak – the highest road in the Balkan Mountains